victorfleury/blog/content/now.md

 - A happy dad of two wonderful girls !
 - Sharing my life with an amazing partner !
 - Living in :canada:, Montreal QC
-- Working as Lead Pipeline Developer at [RodeoFx](https:www.rodeofx.com)
+- Working as Senior Core Pipeline Developer at [RodeoFx](https:www.rodeofx.com)
 - Learning Golang and Rust.
 - Learning tricks on a fixed gear bike !
-- Learning to juggle with 4 balls !
+- Learning how to juggle with 4 balls !